Artificial intelligence (AI) is mandatory for preventive medicine, proper diagnosis and treatment, and optimal resource allocation.

 - Preventive medicine and various vaccines.

-- History of visits to doctors, hospitalizations, psychiatry.
+- History of visits to doctors, hospitalizations, and psychiatry.

 - Medications that the patient has taken in the past and present.